How do I know which courses are included in the initiative?

 What happens if my iPad becomes damaged and needs repair?

 If you have Apple Care, you can use it to receive iPad repair or replacement as determined by Apple.
-Contact the Matador Bookstore or Apple Care for assistance.
+Contact the CSUN Campus Store or Apple Care for assistance.

 I decided not to enroll in a myCSUNtablet course, but I would like to use my iPad in class.
 Can I?